Building self-esteem in children

 • Teach them that everyone makes mistakes.
 If they do something wrong, explain why it was a mistake, but leave it at that.
 This way, you protect their self-esteem and the confidence they need to succeed in life.

-There are things you can do every day that will help your child develop a sense of their self-worth and a positive view of themself.
+There are things you can do every day that will help your child develop a sense of self-worth and a positive view of themself.
 Check out our fact sheet on day-to-day self-esteem to learn more.

 Behaviours that undermine self-esteem